neam/dna-project-base/README.md

 It's main focus is to enable automation in as many aspects of the development process as viable, so that the developers' energy is focused on custom business logic (the "DNA").

+Also includes sample documentation on how to use the stack for a wide range of web app development workflows.

 *Since the architecture is Docker-centric, micro-services within the project can be written in any server-side language.
 Most extensions and boilerplate for code-reuse however are currently written in PHP, heavily oriented around the Yii Framework.

 ## The DNA Project Base Project Goals